HotMercury/NCKU_IC_design/README.md

 hw1 : easy operations

-hw2 : 列車問題
+hw2 : The train problem

 hw3 : Arithmetic with +,-,\
 there 60 test data
 linux command : vsim
 simulater and run all

-hw4 : 圖片計算並操空memory
+hw4 : CNN
+computing the picture and store in memory

-hw5 : 解壓縮圖片
+hw5 : picture compression